Lightning-AI/litgpt/README.md

 # Training recipes

 LitGPT comes with validated recipes (YAML configs) to train models under different conditions.
 We've generated these recipes based on the parameters we found to perform the best for different training conditions.

+Browse all training recipes [here](config_hub).

 ### Example